 What is Campaign Management?

-Campaign management is the planning, execution, tracking, and analysis of a marketing initiative; sometimes centered around a new product launch or an event.
+Campaign management is the planning, execution, tracking, and analysis of a marketing initiative; sometimes centered on a new product launch or an event.
 Campaigns normally involve multiple pushes to potential buyers through email, social media, surveys, print materials, giveaways, etc. all focusing on a similar topic or idea.

 Marketing campaigns are launched to get potential buyers thinking about a specific problem — a problem that can be solved using your product or service.
 These campaigns are crucial to engaging your audience and raising market awareness around your brand.